svlad-90/livelooping/md/looper-mux/looper-mux.md

 - Stop [recording](#recording-audio-to-the-track) as usual.

-- After recording is finished, all the tracks, which were recorded to the target track would be automatically muted:
+- After the recording is finished, all the tracks, which were recorded to the target track would be automatically muted:

   ![Resampling of the selected looper finished](./resources/resample-selected-looper-finished.jpg)

-  The content of those track would be still available.
-So you can turn them back on in case if needed.
+  The content of those tracks would be still available.
+So you can turn them back on in case needed.

   The volume of the target resampling track would be restored to 100.